Moises2121/moises2121.github.io/SoftwareEngineering.md

 }
 ```
 <h3><u>Updating the UI layer by refactoring the activities dashboard</u></h3>
-<p>DashboardActivity module opened the database, queried the history as <i>O of n</i> (everything), calculated the user’s progress and updated the TextViews.
+<p><code class="language-plaintext highlighter-rouge">DashboardActivity</code> module opened the database, queried the history as <i>O of n</i> (everything), calculated the user’s progress and updated the <code class="language-plaintext highlighter-rouge">TextViews</code>.
 This violated single responsibility principle as it had multiple functions with mixed data and UI logic.
-After the enhancement, DashboardActivity is now only responsible for observing the ViewModel and rendering the progress bar. </p>
+After the enhancement, <code class="language-plaintext highlighter-rouge">DashboardActivity</code> is now only responsible for observing the ViewModel and rendering the progress bar. </p>

 ```kotlin
         // Sets up viewmodel which handles the data logic